8bitbuddhist/nix-configuration/README.md

 ### First-time installation

-When installing on a brand new system, use `bin/format-drives.sh` to format the main drive with an unencrypted boot partition and a LUKS-encrypted BTRFS partition.
+When installing on a brand new system, partition the main drive into two partitions: a `/boot` partition, and a LUKS partition.
+Then, run `bin/format-drives.sh --root [root partition] --luks [luks partition]`.
 This also creates a `hardware-configuration.nix` file.

 ```sh
 ./bin/format-drives.sh --boot /dev/nvme0n1p1 --luks /dev/nvme0n1p2